What is the meaning of Renaissance culture?

 What factors contributed to the beginning of the Renaissance era?

 The Renaissance began in Italy during the 14th century, spurred by increased trade and the rediscovery of classical texts.
 Wealthy patrons supported artists and thinkers, fostering a vibrant cultural scene.
-Key cities like Florence became centers of learning and artistic production.
+Key cities, such as Florence, became centers of learning and artistic production.

 In which ways did Renaissance culture influence European history?